Smart Grid Lessons for Illinois Water Utilities

 Here in Illinois, the name Exelon is often associated with our electric utility ComEd, which provides service to 4.2 million customers across the northern part of the state.
 ComEd was one of the early leaders of the ‘smart grid’ revolution that helped digitize and modernize utility infrastructure.
 By connecting “smart” sensors to buried, underground utility assets and applying analytics and utility operations expertise, ComEd’s smart grid initiative led to unprecedented levels of reliability, resilience, and customer satisfaction.

 There are many analogies and lessons from the electric smart grid journey that can be applied to help our public water utilities here in Illinois.
-Before smart grid, electric utilities were reactive -they didn’t know when there were outages until customers called them in and they didn’t know where or why they occurred until after the fact.
+Before smart grid, electric utilities were reactive – they didn’t know when there were outages until customers called them in and they didn’t know where or why they occurred until after-the-fact.
 Similarly, today residents alert the water utility to inform them of a leak and even the best-run water utilities don’t know when leaks begin or why.
 These lessons are needed now, more than ever due to the increasing age and vulnerability of the water infrastructure that runs under our cities.
 Each year there are more than 240,000 main breaks across the country and the frequency is increasing.
-According to a study by Utah State University, main breaks have increased 27% in the last 6 years due to pipes outlasting their intended lifespan.
+According to a study by Utah State University, main breaks have increased 27% in the last six years due to pipes outlasting their intended lifespan.
 These leaks lead to 2.1 trillion gallons of water lost, costing our cities $2 billion.